Ensembl/ensembl-dauphin-style-compiler/peregrine-ensembl/publish/README.md

 Note that this repository has been configured to use a custom package registry set up in an EBI Gitlab instance.
 The full list of published packages can be seen at at https://gitlab.ebi.ac.uk/ensembl-web/package-registry/-/packages.
 For configuration details, see the `publishConfig` field of the `package.json`, and the `.npmrc` file.

 In order to publish a new package to the registry:
-- Make sure that the version of the package you are about to publish has not been published already.
-If it has, then update the version.
+- Make sure that the version of the package you are about to publish [has not been published already](https://gitlab.ebi.ac.uk/ensembl-web/package-registry/-/packages).
+If it has, then update the version in `package.json`.
 - Get the access token from the vault, where it is stored under the key `package-publish-token`
 - Use this token to run the following command: `PUBLISH_TOKEN=<access_token> npm publish`